WAR, MIGRATION, DISPLACEMENT

 THE SUITCASE (Chris Naylor-Ballesteros)

 The Suitcase (Nosy Crow, 2020) is a simple but inspiring story to start conversations about migration with young children.
 With everyone, in fact.
-A strange-looking creature appears with a suitcase and the other animals in the story are uncertain about them.
+A different-looking creature appears with a suitcase and the other animals in the story are uncertain about them.
 The creature has travelled for a long time and has come a long away.
 While the creature sleeps, the other animals break open their suitcase to find out more about them.

 THE DAY THE WAR CAME (Nicola Davies, Rebecca Cobb)